cockroachdb/docs/start-a-local-cluster.md

     <a href="secure-a-cluster.html"><button class="filter-button">Secure</button></a>
 </div>

-Once you’ve [installed CockroachDB](install-cockroachdb.html), it’s simple to start an insecure, multi-node cluster locally.
+Once you’ve [installed CockroachDB](install-cockroachdb.html), it’s simple to start an insecure multi-node cluster locally.

 {{site.data.alerts.callout_info}}Running multiple nodes on a single host is useful for testing out CockroachDB, but it's not recommended for production deployments.
 To run a physically distributed cluster in production, see <a href="manual-deployment.html">Manual Deployment</a>, <a href="cloud-deployment.html">Cloud Deployment</a>, or <a href="orchestration.html">Orchestration</a>.{{site.data.alerts.end}}